oracle/truffleruby/doc/user/compatibility.md

 be redirected to these streams.
 That means that other IO operations on these file descriptors, such as `isatty` may not be relevant for where these streams actually end up, and operations like `dup` may lose the connection to the polyglot stream.
-For example if you `$stdout.reopen`, as some logging frameworks do, you will get the native standard-out, not the polyglot out.
+For example, if you `$stdout.reopen`, as some logging frameworks do, you will get the native standard-out, not the polyglot out.

 Also, IO buffer drains, writes on IO objects with `sync` set, and